Select Page

 3.1 Purpose

-Ravensbrück primarily targeted women who were political opponents, resistance fighters, or considered racially or socially undesirable.
-It also housed female Jehovah’s Witnesses, lesbians, and prostitutes.
-The camp included a small men’s section where male prisoners involved in medical experiments operated.
+The primary focus of Ravensbrück was women with political dissidence, those who fought in resistance, or those women who were seen as racially or socially unfit.
+It also catered for female Jehovah’s Witnesses, lesbians and prostitutes.
+The camp also comprised a marginal area for men where male prisoners engaged in the medical experiments operated.

 3.2 Medical Experiments

-Medical experiments were a macabre aspect of Ravensbrück.
-Dr. Karl Gebhardt conducted experiments on victims, including bone and muscle transplantation without anesthesia.
-The aim was to test surgical techniques that could potentially be used on wounded Nazi soldiers.
+Medical experiments were a grim feature of Ravensbrück.
+Dr. Karl Gebhardt treated victims in concentration camp by surgery like bone and muscle transplantation without giving them any anaesthesia.
+The idea was to try out surgeries that could be performed on the injured Nazis captives or soldiers.

 4.1 Visiting the Sites